For 2019, BMW's biggest crossover SUV becomes sharper and gets a sculpted look & more powerful engine options.

 The bumper design now ditches the angular styling for a more polygonal shape, and the air intakes and central air dam feature bolder & rectangular lines.
 Overall, the sharper lines give the X6 an aggressive-looking front.
 At the rear too, the L-shaped LED light units (wider than those on the X4) add to its sporty profile, with a rather flat rear enhanced by a sculpted diffuser and gash-like vertical air intakes on either side of the bumper.
 While 19-inch alloys are standard fitment, they can be upsized all the way to 22-inch units.

 Of course, a new platform also means the new X6 gets updated powertrains.
-While the entry-level xDrive 30d and xDrive 40i, along with the M50d, make do with twin-turbocharged 3.0-litre inline-six units, the more powerful M50i gets the 4.4-litre V8 unit.
+While the entry-level xDrive 30d and xDrive 40i, along with the M50d, make do with twin-turbocharged 3.0-litre inline-six units (quad-turbo setup in the M50d), the more powerful M50i gets the 4.4-litre V8 unit.
 The xDrive 40i puts out 335bhp & 450Nm of torque, whereas the xDrive 30d produces a lower 261.5bhp but a higher 620Nm of torque.
 The M50d, on the other hand, is good for 294bhp & a massive 760Nm of torque.
 The range-topping V8 M50i churns out 523bhp & 750Nm of torque.
 To put this into context, the X6 xDrive35i M Sport currently on sale in India produces 302bhp and 400Nm of torque from its 3.0-litre unit.

 Apart from the standard specification, the new X6 will also be available in xLine and M Sport versions.
 With its production base in Spartanburg, South Carolina, the new X6 will make its commercial debut sometime in November 2019.